belle2/basf2/analysis/doc/MCMatching.rst

 Starting with ``ECLSimHits`` from the GEANT4 simulation, ``ECLDigits`` are created and then calibrated to make ``ECLCalDigit`` objects which store the energy and time of a single ECL crystal.
 The ``ECLCalDigits`` are then grouped to make ``ECLShower`` objects.
 The shower objects are corrected and calibrated, and used to calculate shower-shape quantities and certain particle likelihoods (these calculations are derived using information stored in subsets of the ``ECLCalDigits`` that form the shower).
-Following this, matching is performed between reconstructed tracks and shower objects.
+Following this, track matching is performed between reconstructed tracks and shower objects.
 The last step is the conversion of the ``ECLShower`` object into a mdst
 ``ECLCluster`` object which is the highest level ECL reconstruction object.

 Each ``ECLShower`` object (and by extension each ``ECLCluster`` object) holds weighted **relations** to a maximum of twenty-one ``ECLCalDigits``, with the weights